dashpay/docs/masternodes/understanding.rst

 Payment logic
 =============

-Masternode paymentss in Dash version 0.13.0 are entirely deterministic and based on a simple list sort algorithm.
+Masternode payments in Dash version 0.13.0 are entirely deterministic and based on a simple list sort algorithm.
 For documentation of version 0.12.0 payment logic, see the `legacy masternode payment documentation
 <https://docs.dash.org/en/0.12.3/masternodes/understanding.html#payment-logic>`_.